polettix/base-drafts/draft-ietf-quic-transport.md

 ### Detecting a Stateless Reset

-A client detects a potential stateless reset when a packet with a short header cannot be decrypted.
-The client then performs a constant-time comparison of the 16 octets that follow the Connection ID with the Stateless Reset Token provided by the server in its transport parameters.
+An endpoint detects a potential stateless reset when a packet with a short header cannot be decrypted.
+The endpoint then performs a comparison of the 16 octets that follow the Connection ID with the Stateless Reset Token provided by its peer.
 If this comparison is successful, the connection MUST be terminated immediately.
 Otherwise, the packet can be discarded.

 ### Calculating a Stateless Reset Token

-In order to create a Stateless Reset Token, a server could randomly generate
+In order to create a Stateless Reset Token, an endpoint could randomly generate
 {{!RFC4086}} a secret for every connection that it creates.
 However, this presents a coordination problem when there are multiple servers in a cluster or a storage problem for a server that might lose state.
 Stateless reset